 Wintress Joseph is a licensed Speech-Language Pathologist Assistant.
+She is Babel Therapy's Lead SLPA, and is responsible for training new therapists.
+Wintress has worked with Babel Therapy since September of 2016.
 She obtained her Bachelors of Science Degree in Communication Disorders from Stephen F. Austin State University.
 While studying at Stephen F. Austin, she was a member of the National Society of Collegiate Scholars, the Phi Theta Kappa National Honor Society and was a note taker and transcriber for fellow students with various disabilities.

 She also worked at a facility for children with autism called the Helping House as a Behavior Specialist during the last semester of her undergraduate degree.
 She earned a continuous place on the Dean’s list for academic excellence.

 Wintress enjoys working with her patients and their family to make sure the patient is getting the best care and guidance with the latest technology.
 In her spare time, she enjoys spending time with her family and friends and loves to travel.

 Kadie McDougald is a licensed Speech-Language Pathology Assistant.
 She has worked for Babel Therapy since June 2018.
 She obtained her Bachelor of Arts in Communication from Texas A&M University and completed her SLPA program at the University of Houston.
 While at Texas A&M, she was involved in the Pre-Speech-Language Pathology Society, as well as the University Newspaper and the service sorority Alpha Zeta Chi.

 She has a passion for helping people and working with patients of all ages, providing them the tools to reach their fullest potential.
 She is excited for her adventures with Babel Therapy and desires to make an impact in people’s lives through her work.